jorratmf/dataImmersion/README.md

 - Matplotlib
 - Seaborn
 - Scikit-Learn
-- Getting Started

-#### To get started with the course, clone or download this repository to your local machine.
-Then, open Jupyter Notebook and navigate to the directory where you downloaded the repository.
-From there, open the course notebooks to begin working through the course materials.

 ## Contributions
 If you find an error in the course materials or would like to contribute additional content, please submit a pull request or issue to the repository.